Remi-Gau/bids_workshop/troubleshooting_install/win.md

    username), and `tcp=xxx.xxx.xx.xxx:xxx` will be a series of numbers.
 If you don't get this output then something has gone wrong.
 Please make sure you were able to run the `docker run hello-world` command, above.
-If you were and you still don't receive this output, please contact one of the instructors on the #help-installation channel on the BHS Slack.
+If you were and you still don't receive this output, please contact and contact Rémi so he can help you directly.

 1. You will use the the outputs of the above command to modify the commands below before running them in the terminal.
 First, take the numbers printed in